sefffal/Octofitter.jl/docs/src/rel-astrom.md

 You can display your system object by running `display(Tutoria)` (or whatever you chose to name your system).

-## Prepare model
+### Prepare model
-We now convert our declarative model into efficient, compiled code.
+We now convert our declarative model into efficient, compiled code:
-The `autodiff` flag specifies what Julia automatic differentiation package we should use to calculate the gradients of our model.

 ```@example 1
 model = Octofitter.LogDensityModel(Tutoria)
 ```

 This type implements the julia LogDensityProblems.jl interface and can be passed to a wide variety of samplers.

-### A note on automatic differentiation
-Julia has many packages for calculating the gradients of arbitrary code, and several are supported with Octofitter. `autodiff=:ForwardDiff` is a very robust choice for forward-mode auto-diff, and it works well on most codes and models. `:Enzyme` is a state-of-the-art auto-diff forward and reverse mode package that works with many, but not all models.
-Give it a try for a free speed-boost, but fall back to `ForwardDiff` if you see an error message or crash.
-The `:Zygote` reverse diff package is also partially supported, but usually only of interest when fitting gaussian-process models.
-If you absolutely must, you can fallback to `:FiniteDiff` which uses classical finite differencing methods to approximate gradients for un-differentiable code.

-## Sampling
+### Sampling
-Great!
-Now we are ready to draw samples from the posterior.
+Now we are ready to draw samples from the posterior:

-Start sampling:
 ```@example 1

 # Provide a seeded random number generator for reproducibility of this example.
 # This is not necessary in general: you may simply omit the RNG parameter if you prefer.
 using Random
 rng = Random.Xoshiro(1234)

 octofit(rng, model, verbosity = 2,iterations=2,adaptation=2,); # hide
 chain = octofit(rng, model)
 ```